ogeen-toma/USRP-prototype-for-channel-statistics-estimation/README.md

 4)README.md

 The executable GUI files (TX & RX) are designed to ease the configuration of this prototype without the need to refer to the source code.
 They can run on Linux distribution (e.g. Ubuntu).
-If you are using Windows you may run the code in the Archive.zip from terminal window.
+If you are using Windows you may run the code in the Archive.zip from the terminal window.

+More details on the functionality of this prototype will be added later once the paper submitted for this project is accepted.